liferay/liferay-docs/discover/deployment/articles-dxp/00-deploying-liferay/07-installing-liferay-portal-on-jboss-eap.markdown

 6. The `<jsp-config>` tag contains its new attributes.

-Now it's time for some changes to your configuration and startup scripts.
+Now you should configure your JVM and startup scripts.

 In the `$JBOSS_HOME/bin` folder, you must make these modifications to your standalone domain's configuration script file `standalone.conf`